Julflips/map-printer-addon/README.md

 Make sure it fulfills the following points:
 - The fluid dispensers and lighting should cover the whole 128x128 MapArea.
 - Avoid having grass blocks on the map area since it can lead to mobs spawning in certain biomes.
-- The restock station should have a DumpChest, FinishedMapChest, MapMaterialChest, Reset Button, and Cartography Table.
+- The restock station should have a DumpChest, FinishedMapChest, MapMaterialChest, Reset Trapped Chest, and Cartography Table.
 I will explain later what the terms mean
 - Avoid having the bot pick up old carpets while restocking.
 If you choose the make restock station on the map area use lava at the restock station to delete the old carpets.
 For the other version use slabs to prevent the water from washing carpets into the station.
+- Make sure the server loads the entire map when resetting
 - If Phantoms are on you need a glass ceiling.
 - If you play on hard difficulty don't forget the regeneration beacon
 - **If the bot can not see the whole map from the DumpChest you need to install a mod that caches chunks to increase your render distance.
 This is necessary so the bot knows what carpets to restock.
 One mod I know for sure is compatible is [Bobby](https://www.curseforge.com/minecraft/mc-mods/bobby)**.